-Here, Paije placed photos cut with the Steps Die next to each other and filled in the in-between pieces with colored paper.
+Here, Paije placed photos cut with the Steps Die next to each other and filled in-between the pieces with colored paper.

 For this one, Tami used the Steps Die to create a unique focal point on her layout.

-The little pieces in between the steps highlight details from the gardens.
+The 1 inch squares, in-between the steps shapes, highlight details from the gardens.

 "Asheville Gardens" by Tami Potter